Deluxe (DX) leggings are double layered throughout the entire pant.

 * PRISM and Bayside are slightly slimmer throughout the hip and leg compared to Delta.

-* PRISM, Bayside and Delta were knit with our batch of garments (fall 2016) that ended up having slightly less compact than normal knit.
-The knitting parameters were tweaked without our knowledge.
-The result: this batch of garments has slightly less compact knit and will feel fluffier/squishier to the hand.
-They will shed more fuzz and are somewhat more prone to pulls.
-To help combat this, we highly recommend taking a little extra care to avoid pulls when the wool is brand new.
+* PRISM, Bayside and Delta were knit with our batch of garments (fall 2016) that have slightly less compact knit compared to our other knits.
+The result: this batch will feel fluffier/squishier to the hand and they are really stretchy and versatile from a sizing standpoint.
+They are also going to be a little less rugged when they are brand new.
+The wool will need a chance to break in a little after a few washes and wears to combat the fact that it will be slightly more prone to pulls.
+To help combat this, we recommend taking a little extra care to avoid pulls when the wool is brand new.
 Additionally, tumbling these garments dry at least a couple of times on low-low/medium heat will get the knit to plump up/tighten a little (they will not lose their stretch but will lose a small amount of sizing- photos here).
 More details about this batch of MW wool.

 Yooki garments are sent unwashed (straight from the knitting machine).
 It is normal for the knits to plump up and lose a small amount of size (mostly length) after the first washing.
 They will also feel even more plush and soft after a wash or two.